coverclock/com-diag-diminuto/README.md

 * endpoint - convert an endpoint name into an IP address and port number.
 * framertool - test the Framer feature across, for example, a serial connection.
 * frequency - display Diminuto base tick frequency in hertz.
+* gpstime - converts a timestamp into a GPS week number (WNO) and time of week (TOW).
 * headsup - sends a SIGHUP (hangup signal) to a running observe script.
 * hex - display an argument number in hexadecimal.
 * internettool - test internet connectivity using the Diminuto IPC features.